 The structure of a skateboard is made in a way so that you can do a number of tricks easily and use it at the skateparks without any trouble.

 The wheels of the skateboards generally don’t let them usable for the road trip but you can go for some stunt moves using the different obstacles or benches on the street.
 We call it grinding.

-You should only choose skateboard for grinding keep in mind that grinding is dangerous and wearing safety gears is a must.
-Do not use longboard for this grinding.
+You should only choose skateboard for grinding keep in mind that grinding is dangerous and wearing safety gear is a must.
+Do not use a longboard for this grinding.

 As you read already the purposes and applications of longboard and skateboard are different, hence it is quite obvious that the shape of these two types of boards is different as well.

 The shape of either the longboard and skateboard needs to cater to the purpose perfectly.

 That is why the skateboard deck is curved up from both nose and tail to do any tricks like kickflips without any trouble.

 But this is not the case with a longboard.
 Yes, some longboards have kicktails but longboards come with some more different shapes like pintail, fishtail, twin, cut out, drop-down, etc.

 The length and width of the longboards are bigger than the skateboards as the name suggests.